Strategic formation of production networks: Strategic formation of general equilibrium networks

-\begin{remark} If there are constant returns to scale, one simply has $\tilde{A}=\left( \right)$, where $X^T$ denotes the transpose of $X$. \end{remark} It is straightforward to check that $\tilde{A}$ is column-stochastic.
-The following conditions then imply that it is aperiodic and irreducible. \begin{assump} The model parameters satisfy the following conditions: \begin{enumerate} \item The representative household consumes every good, i.e. $a_{0} \in \R^M_{++}$. \item All firms use labor as input, i.e., $b_{i,0}=a_{i,0}>0$ for all $i \in M$. \item At least one firm uses another input than labor in its production process, i.e. there exists $i_0\in M$ and $\ell \in L/\{0\}$ such that $b_{i_0,\ell}>0$. \end{enumerate} \end{assump}
+It is straightforward to check that $\widetilde{A}$ is row-stochastic.
+The following conditions then imply that it is aperiodic and irreducible. \begin{assump} The model parameters satisfy the following conditions: \begin{enumerate} \item The representative household consumes every good, i.e. $\pmb{a}_0 \in \R^M_{++}$. \item All firms use labor as input, i.e. $b_{i,0}=a_{i,0}>0$ for all $i \in M$. \item At least one firm uses another input than labor in its production process, i.e. there exists $i_0\in M$ and $\ell \in L/\{0\}$ such that $b_{i_0,\ell}>0$. \end{enumerate} \end{assump}

-\begin{lemma} Under Assumption \ref{assump}, the matrix $\tilde{A}$ is aperiodic and irreducible. \end{lemma}
+\begin{lemma} Under Assumption \ref{assump}, the matrix $\widetilde{A}$ is aperiodic and irreducible. \end{lemma}